-In these circumstances, you should raise and discuss this with your Social Care Practitioner who will be able to advise what options are available.
+In these circumstances, you should raise and discuss this with your social care practitioner who will be able to advise what options are available.

-If you have a change in needs or require access to emergency funds please contact your Social Care Practitioner.
+If you have a change in needs or require access to emergency funds please contact your social care practitioner.

 Given the pandemic, will my direct payment be stopped?

-The council has no plans to stop direct payments.
+We have no plans to stop direct payments.
 Except in extreme circumstances, your existing direct payment should continue.

 If your direct payment is stopped due to an extreme circumstance, this would be explained to you, and alternative arrangements discussed with you in order to ensure you receive the care and support you require.